AmoghCreator/AmoghCreator/README.md

 - **AI & Machine Learning:** TensorFlow, OpenAI API, Hugging Face
 - **Testing:** Jest, Mocha, Chai, Cypress
 - **Deployment:** Nginx, Heroku, Cloudflare

 ---

-## 🚀 Projects & Contributions

-### 🔖 **Title Generation Engine @ Samsung PRISM**
-- Developed a Generative AI model for creating titles from human-human conversations.
-- Leveraged the T5 Transformer model, achieving a generation time of 0.47 seconds with 61% accuracy.
-- Hosted the model online to demonstrate its efficiency in real-time applications.

-### 🎓 **CredCraft - Certificate Creation & Distribution Platform**
-- Built a SaaS platform for event organizers to streamline certificate creation and distribution.
-- Full-stack development using Next.js, Tailwind CSS, Node.js, and AWS.
-- Managed everything from UI/UX design to backend architecture and deployment.

-### 📚 **Elabs Quizzing & Project Submission Platforms**
-- Led the development of a quizzing platform used by 500+ users, supporting 190 simultaneous users.
-- Created comprehensive dashboards and admin panels to enhance user experience.
-- Deployed the API on Google Cloud and the front-end on Vercel.

-### 💡 **Sarazaiten (Stranger Hacks '23)**
-- Built with React for the front-end and Express for the back-end, using the OpenAI API.
-- Achieved 4th place at Stranger Hacks, showcasing the integration of AI in interactive applications.

----